Java Fundamentals

 Summary of the last lecture

-• We began to see the control flow statement through the if(){}else{} and switch(){case:} statements
+• We saw control flow statements: if(){}else{} and switch(){case:}

 "Your application should comport a scenario which authenticates a user, and makes him use the Identity management through predefined methods, Create, Update, Delete ..."